MGr-Sektetor/K3s-cluster/README.md

 # Raspberry Pi K3s Cluster
 This project sets up a lightweight Kubernetes cluster on Raspberry Pi devices using K3s.
-The cluster includes high availability, load balancing with MetalLB, GitOps with Flux, monitoring using Grafana and Prometheus, and NFS storage.
+The cluster includes high availability, GitOps with Flux, monitoring using Grafana and Prometheus, and NFS storage.

 ## Features
 - Kubernetes cluster using K3s